JWatkins28/Justin-Watkins-Portfolio/README.md

 ## **Description**

-This project was our first attempt at creating an entire site from scratch.
+This project was our first attempt at creating an entire website from scratch using HTML and CSS that fulfills all the acceptance criteria.
 I found this project to be very difficult and spent probably 10-15 hours on it, but I learned a ton about CSS in the process.
 I hope you enjoy it and stay tuned as i'm sure it will be updated as time goes on!

 Disclaimer: A lot of the "project" links are currently placeholders as I haven't created enough yet to fill all the slots up.
 They are some of my favorite resources i've used for practice/help so far this boot camp.
 This will be updated in the future as I make more projects!